 That being said, you may sometimes find that you are actually in a situation where one salary is enough to cover the amount that you are asking the mortgage lender to borrow.
 Additionally, an applicant may actually have their own specific reasons as to why they would rather apply in their sole name.

-One of the reasons for a sole name mortgage application, could be that one of the couple has bad credit tied to their name, such as bankruptcy or perhaps a CCJ.
-This could prevent them for applying for a mortgage, even if they would like to.
+One of the reasons for a sole name mortgage application, could be that one of the couples has bad credit tied to their name, such as bankruptcy or perhaps a CCJ.
+This could be considered a specialist mortgage situation in Essex.
+This could prevent them from applying for a mortgage, even if they would like to.

 In some of these cases, so long as the other half of the couple doesn’t have their own credit problems, they could still be able to apply for a mortgage in their sole name.
 This can also apply to business partners or friends.

-Other situations where one of the applicants may look to instead buy in their sole name, is if their other half happens to be unemployed for some reason.where an applicant may choose to go the route of applying in their sole name, can include if the other applicant is unemployed.
+Other situations where one of the applicants may look to buy in their sole name, is if their other half happens to be unemployed for some reason.

 As a general rule of thumb, couples where one half is unemployed, actually may have a lower maximum borrowing capacity than if the working applicant had instead applied in their sole name.
 We do find this situation coming up quite regularly.